Introduction

 How They Differ from Retirement Accounts

-Why Include a Taxable Brokerage Account in Your FIRE Plan?
+Why Include a Taxable Brokerage Account in Your FI Plan?

 Conclusion

-Taxable brokerage accounts are a vital part of the FIRE journey.
+Taxable brokerage accounts are a vital part of the FI journey.
 While they may not offer tax-deferred growth, they provide unmatched flexibility, liquidity, and tax-planning opportunities that retirement accounts simply can't match.

 As you build your investment strategy, make sure to incorporate taxable accounts as a dynamic, powerful tool for reaching financial independence on your timeline.